compuphase/partcl/README.md

 "break", "continue" or "return" inside the loop to contol the flow.

-Various math operations are implemented as `tcl_cmd_math`, but can be disabled, too if your script doesn't need them (if you want to use Partcl as a command shell, not as a programming language).
+Various math operations are implemented as `tcl_cmd_math`, but can be disabled, too if your script doesn't need them (if you want to use ParTcl as a command shell, not as a programming language).

 ## Building and testing